Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/03-Ruby-Koans/README.md

     end
     ```

-1. Discuss the results with your partner:
+1. Discuss the output with your partner:

     - What would you change in order for this test to pass?
     - What happens when you make the change and run the file again?